 5.3 Exceptional procedures

-A failure with the establishment of the connection towards the LEA shall not result in any interruption of the target’s ongoing telecommunications service.
+A failure with the establishment of the connection towards the LEMF shall not result in any interruption of the target’s ongoing telecommunications service.

-It is a national option to have buffering of IRI in the 3GPP network to cope with interruptions in the connection of the LI delivery.
+It is a national option to have buffering of IRI and/or CC in the to cope with interruptions in the connection to the LEMF.

 5.4 Interworking considerations

-The 3GPP network, home or visited, shall not be responsible to interpret the protocol used by the target, or to remove user level compression or encryption.
+The 3GPP network, home or visited, shall not be responsible to interpret the protocol used by the target, or to remove user level compression or encryption if these were not provided by the 3GPP network.

 5.5 Charging aspects

-The 3GPP network shall be capable of producing charging data related to intercept , including the following mechanisms.
+The 3GPP network shall be capable of producing charging data related to interception , including the following mechanisms.

 - Use of network resources;